Thérèse of Lisieux: Holy Face of Jesus devotion

 The devotion to the Holy Face of Jesus was promoted by another Carmelite nun, Sister Marie of St Peter in Tours, France in 1844.
 Then by Leo Dupont, also known as the Apostle of the Holy Face who formed the Archconfraternity of the Holy Face in Tours in 1851.
-Therese joined this confraternity on April 26, 1885.
+Therese joined this confraternity on 26 April 1885.
 Her parents, Louis and Zélie Martin, had also prayed at the Oratory of the Holy Face, originally established by Dupont in Tours.
 This devotion to the Holy Face of Jesus was based on images of the Veil of Veronica, as promoted by Dupont, rather than the Shroud of Turin, which image first appeared on a photographic negative in 1898.

 On 10 January 1889, she was given the habit and received the name Therese of the Child Jesus.
-On 8 September 1890, Therese took her vows.
-The ceremony of "taking the veil" followed on the 24th, when she added to her name in religion of the Holy Face, a title which was to become increasingly important in the development and character of her inner life.
-In his "A l'ecole de Therese de Lisieux: maitresse de la vie spirituelle", Bishop Guy Gaucher emphasizes that Therese saw the devotions to the Child Jesus and to the Holy Face as so completely linked that she signed herself "Thérèse de l'Enfant Jesus de la Sainte Face" – Therese of the Child Jesus of the Holy Face.
+On 8 September 1890, Therese made her vows.
+The ceremony of "taking the veil" followed on the 24th, when she added to her religious name of the Holy Face, an attribute which was to become increasingly important in the development and character of her inner life.
+In his "A l'ecole de Therese de Lisieux: maitresse de la vie spirituelle", Bishop Guy Gaucher emphasizes that Therese saw the devotions to the Child Jesus and to the Holy Face as so completely linked that she signed herself "Thérèse de l'Enfant Jesus de la Sainte Face".
 In her poem My Heaven down here, composed in 1895, Therese expressed the notion that by the divine union of love, the soul takes on the semblance of Christ.
 By contemplating the sufferings associated with the Holy Face of Jesus, she felt she could become closer to Christ.
-She wrote the words "Make me resemble you, Jesus!" on a small card and attached a stamp with an image of the Holy Face.
-She pinned the prayer in a small container over her heart.